amymillar/SEMcoursework/use-cases/use-case-2.md

 ### Trigger

-Analyst requests population information about the world.
+Analyst requests population information about the countries in a region.

 ## MAIN SUCCESS SCENARIO